best privacy and security apps (1)

 What apps should not be on my phone?

 Although it can be tempting to download the trendy new gaming app or a local weather app, you should be cautious.
-Countless apps on app stores will request access to your location, full name and other types of personal data when you go to download them.
-The apps will then sell this information to third parties, which could put your privacy and security at risk.
+Countless apps on app stores will request access to your location, full name and other types of personal data when you download them.

 Who can see what I do on my phone?

-When you download a new app, you should try to see what permissions the app wants so that you can decide whether you’re happy to share that information.
+When you download a new app, you should see what permissions the app wants so that you can decide whether you’re happy to share that information.
 If you don’t feel happy sharing that level of personal information, it’s advisable to try and find another app to use.

 How can I tell if my phone is being monitored?

-• Overheating – your phone may be overheating because malware is constantly operating in the background
+- Overheating: Your phone may be overheating because malware is constantly operating in the background

-• Abnormally high data usage – hackers may be using your data to remotely access your phone to transfer your information and files to an external server
+- Abnormally high data usage: Hackers may be using your data to remotely access your phone to transfer your information and files to an external server

-• Random reboots – a hacker may have remote access to your phone and is trying to reset the password and username for your online accounts so they can gain access
+- Random reboots: A hacker may have remote access to your phone and is trying to reset the password and username for your online accounts so they can gain access

-• Strange text messages – a hacker may be using your phone’s text system to communicate with their server or to encourage you to click on sinister links
+- Strange text messages: A hacker may be using your phone’s text system to communicate with their server or to encourage you to click on sinister links

 Do apps collect personal data?

-When you download an app, you’ll likely have to authorise the app to access personal information such as your contacts, location or your documents.
-The apps may need access to this information to help their systems run properly.
 If you want your weather app to forecast the weather in your location, for example, it makes sense that it requests access to your location.
-However, the app may want access to your information so that it can sell it to third-party companies.
-This could lead to a number of spam calls or potential cyber-attacks.
+However, the app may want access to your information to sell it to third-party companies.
+This could lead to spam calls or potential cyber-attacks.

 Summary